Metaswitch/clearwater-readthedocs/docs/Old_Manual_Install.md

 # Manual Install Instructions with Manual Clustering

 **These instructions are deprecated and are presented for reference purposes only.
-The current manual install instructions take advantage of Clearwater's automatic clustering functionality, and can be found [here](Manual_Install).**
+The current manual install instructions take advantage of Clearwater's [automatic clustering and configuration sharing](Automatic_Clustering_Config_Sharing) functionality, and can be found [here](Manual_Install).**

 These instructions will take you through installing a minimal Clearwater system using the latest binary packages provided by the Clearwater project.
 For a high level look at the install process, and a discussion of alternative install methods, see [Installation Instructions](Installation_Instructions).